thomasbuechi/COE33_SaveManager/README.md

 3. Start Application
 4. Press Open SaveGames button
 5. BACKUP YOUR OWN FILES (765...
 Folder, which is your SteamID)
-6. Make sure only one Folder with 765... exists.
+6. Make sure only one Folder with 765... exists inside the SaveGames Folder.
 7. ???
 8. Profit